hammoudhasan/CLDatasets/README.md

 ## Introduction 🌟

 In the world of continual learning, obtaining and working with large-scale datasets can be a challenging task.
-Our Continual Learning Datasets repository addresses the following issues faced by researchers and practitioners:

-1. **Complex Setup**: Setting up large-scale continual learning datasets can often be cumbersome and involve complicated processing steps.
+Our Continual Learning Datasets repository addresses the following issues faced by researchers and practitioners: Setting up large-scale continual learning datasets can often be cumbersome and involve complicated processing steps.
-2. **Data Disappearance**: Some datasets, such as the CLOC dataset's Flickr samples, might disappear from the servers, making it difficult to access and study them.

 To make your journey smoother, we provide an easy-to-use solution for downloading and working with three prominent continual learning datasets: CLOC, CGLM, and ImageNet2K.
 These datasets offer a rich variety of real-world scenarios to explore and develop continual learning algorithms.